-Gringo Trails is another digital nomad documentary, that focusses on the traveling part.
+Gringo Trails is another digital nomad documentary, that focuses on the traveling part.
 But this time, it shows the negative impact tourism has.

 It follows traveler through South America, Africa, and Asia, reveals their stories and their experiences along the way.
 Although many locals today are dependent on tourists as a source of income, mass tourism also destroys the local culture.
 There are tons of trash everywhere, flora gets harmed, fauna disturbed, and traditions lose their authenticity.